-A person who is not necessarily an intended victim or target of such harassment but is adversely affected by the offensive conduct may file a report of discrimination on his/her own behalf.
+Any persons who are not necessarily an intended victim or target of such harassment but are adversely affected by the offensive conduct may file a report of discrimination on their own behalf.

 A student or third party who believes he/she has been subject to conduct by any student, employee, or third party that constitutes a violation of this policy is encouraged to immediately report the incident to the building principal.